MOSH-Insa-Toulouse/Projet_Capteur_Coussen_Barnova/README.md

 ## Hardware implementation
 A photo of our sensor can be found in the repository.
 ![Sensor](https://github.com/sarah-ba/Projet_Capteur_Coussen_Barnova/blob/main/Sensor.png?raw=true)
-With 5V voltage supply current in the sensor has an order of magnitude of a nanoampere.
+Supplying the sensor with 5V induces current in the sensor.
+However, this current has an order of magnitude of a nanoampere.
 Ordinary multimeter is not able to detect such a small current.
 We use LTC1050 amplifier which enables to convert current into a voltage that can be measured thanks to Arduino Uno board.
 We dimensioned amplifier circuit in order to filter 50 Hz noise and cut off high frequencies.
+Further explanations are contained in Filtres document.
 We designed and printed a printed circuit board corresponding to our circuit.
+KiCad files can be found in KiCad directory.

 ## Software implementation
-With a focus on customized Arduino board we've written Arduino programs to run OLED screen, rotatory encoder and Bluetooth module enabling to send mesasured data to a smartphone.
+With a focus on customized Arduino board we've written Arduino programs to run OLED screen, rotatory encoder and HC-O5 Bluetooth module enabling to send mesasured data to a smartphone.
 Finally, we designed a simple app on MIT App Inventor that receives and plots the data.
-It can be found in "App"
+It can be found in the directory "App".

+## Tests and results
+Results can be found in the file Measures.
+Unfortunately, our sensor does not give concluding results.
+We did not fabricate test bench that could prove our concept.
+We measured how the resistance changes as a function of curvature.
+However, wires connection induced a lot of error because of lack of stability.